 ➤ Note that enterprises can claim up to 50% of their eligible costs.
 Research Performing Organisations (RPOs) can claim up to 100% of eligible costs.
-RPOs cannot receive more than 50% of the total DTIF funding in any collaboration.
+RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration, i.e. RPO funding cannot exceed the eligible funding awarded to the enterprise partners.

-To be eligible for funding, you have to be a client or potential client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or an eligible Research Performing Organisation (RPO).
+To drawdown funding under DTIF, you must be a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or an eligible Research Performing Organisation (RPO).
 If not, you may still be involved in a collaboration, but you will not be eligible for funding.
-DTIF funding can only be drawn down by clients of Enterprise Ireland, IDA Ireland, Údarás na Gaeltachta and eligible RPOs.
+To become a client, applicants should make contact with the relevant agency immediately5.